 4. Peace Lily (Spathiphyllum)

 Peace lilies are one of the few flowering plants that bloom reliably in low light.
-They’re excellent air purifiers (NASA ranked them among the top performers) and they’ll tell you when they need water by drooping slightly, then perking right back up after a drink.
-That communicative quality makes them surprisingly easy to care for.
+They also tell you when they need water by drooping slightly, then perking right back up after a drink.
+That communicative quality makes them surprisingly easy to care for, as long as you do not keep the soil soggy.

 Air-Purifying and Oxygen Producers